-In order to resolve a workplace issue, you must first understand its root cause.
-Coaching skills like active listening and asking powerful questions can help your managers quickly diagnose a conflict and gather the information they need to move towards a resolution.
+To resolve a workplace issue, you must first understand its root cause.
+Coaching skills like active listening and asking powerful questions can help managers quickly diagnose a conflict and gather the necessary information to resolve it.

-The first step in your conflict resolution training for managers should revolve around teaching them to ask the right questions.
-Here are a few example questions your managers should ask their direct reports to get to diagnose the conflict:
+The first step in your conflict resolution training for managers should be teaching them to ask the right questions.
+Here are a few examples questions your managers should ask their direct reports to get to diagnose the conflict:

 - What happened?

 - What’s going on?

 - How are you feeling?